-- Lung, liver, stomach, and bowel are the most common causes of cancer death worldwide, accounting for nearly half of all cancer deaths.
+- Lung, bowel, liver and stomach are the most common causes of cancer death worldwide, accounting for more than four in ten of all cancer deaths.

 - Prevalence of different risk factors varies by region and country, this is partly why overall cancer incidence rates, and the most common types of cancer, also vary by region and country.